jadebustos/devopslabs/README.md

 * Kubernetes
 * Azure

 I decided to update and translate them into English.
+I will add some more extra material.

 1. [Ansible workshop](wrkshp-ansible)
 1. [Laboratorios de Contenedores](labs-contenedores)